 Arun Bokde, PhD

-Bio: Arun Bokde is Assistant Professor in Neuroimaging in the Discipline of Psychiatry, School of Medicine, at Trinity College Dublin.
-He leads the Cognitive Systems Group and is a principal investigator in the Trinity College Institute of Neuroscience.
-He was a Postdoctoral Research Fellow at the National Institute on Aging and at the National Institute of Mental Health, and later was a Research Scientist at Ludwig Maximilian University in Munich, Germany.
-He obtained his PhD degree at the University of Texas at Austin.
+Dr Bokde is Associate Professor in Neuroimaging in the Discipline of Psychiatry, School of Medicine, Trinity College Dublin (Ireland) leading the Cognitive Systems Group and is a Principal Investigator in the Trinity College Institute of Neuroscience.
+He was a Postdoctoral Research Fellow at the National Institute on Aging and at the National Institute of Mental Health (National Institutes of Health, USA), and later was a Research Scientist at Ludwig Maximilian University (Munich, Germany).
+He obtained his PhD at the University of Texas at Austin.